AlmostEasyGoing/Gamevault-VNDB-Plugin/README.md

 implementation (with some limitations and quirks)

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. \
-Do note that this licensing is valid **only for the plugin code**, especially since the GameVault project is licensed via Attribution-NonCommercial-ShareAlike 4.0 International.
+Do note that this licensing is valid **only for the plugin code**. \
+All other code stems from the GameVault project and is thus licensed via their license (Attribution-NonCommercial-ShareAlike 4.0 International) instead.

 ## Acknowledgements
 - [Phalcode](https://github.com/Phalcode) with their GameVault project